 - OK to omit “protected” members from comments

-"""A bank account that performs deposits and withdrawals."""
+"""A bank account that manages deposits and withdrawals."""

 from re import split